-Converting the Hide-A-Bed Sofa (If So Equipped)
+Converting the Tri-Fold Sofa to a Bed (If So Equipped)

 1. Remove the seat back cushions.

 - 2. Lift up and out on the front edge of the sofa, uncovering the legs. - 3.
 Fully extend the legs on both sides.